drivendataorg/spacecraft-pose-object-detection-runtime/README.md

 1. Fork this repository.

-2. Edit the [conda](https://docs.conda.io/en/latest/) environment YAML files, `runtime/environment-cpu.yml` and `runtime/environment-gpu.yml`.
+2. Edit the [conda](https://docs.conda.io/en/latest/) environment YAML file, `runtime/environment.yml`.
 There are two ways to add a requirement:
     - Add an entry to the `dependencies` section.
 This installs from a conda channel using `conda install`.
 Conda performs robust dependency resolution with other packages in the `dependencies` section, so we can avoid package version conflicts.
     - Add an entry to the `pip` section.
 This installs from PyPI using `pip`, and is an option for packages that are not available in a conda channel.

     For both methods be sure to include a version, e.g., `numpy==1.20.3`.
 This ensures that all environments will be the same.

-3. Locally test that the Docker image builds successfully for CPU and GPU images:
+3. Locally test that the Docker image builds successfully:

     ```sh
     make build